svc333/overview/locations.md

 The following graphic illustrates the available {{site.data.keyword.Bluemix_notm}} data centers.

 ![Map of available data centers](images/Global-View.svg){: caption="Figure 2.
 Data center locations" caption-side="bottom"}

+Data centers are based on POD architecture where each data center can have more than one POD, depending on on-demand buildout.
+Each POD consists of racks, servers, networks, and storage, along with backup power generators.
+Placing the application servers across PODs further improves the availability.

 See the following table for the specific code for each data center.